 There isn’t a credit score requirement to participate in the VA loan program.
 But many lenders want to see a score of at least 620 in the current climate before moving forward.

-On top of that, prospective borrowers have to meet VA standards regarding their debt-to-income ratio and their residual income.
+On top of that, prospective borrowers have to meet VA loan requirements regarding their debt-to-income ratio and residual income.

 If your credit score could use an overhaul, Veterans United's Lighthouse program can coach you through credit problems and help you achieve your dream of homeownership.

 Some borrowers sail through with a strong DTI ratio and more than enough money left over each month to cover family expenses, which is what the residual income requirement takes into account.

 Others aren’t so lucky.
 But prospective home buyers with more borderline DTI ratios or residual income can take heart knowing there’s still reason for hope.

 When one or both of those key elements are toward the margins, lenders can turn to what are called compensating factors,or strengths that help offset concerns and weaknesses in the buyer’s loan application.
 Compensating factors for a VA loan application could include:

 The VA explicitly notes that compensating factors have to go above and beyond what would be considered a normal program requirement.
 Most of our veterans and active duty service members benefit from a combination of compensating factors.